 Meeting the expectations of employees

-Employees are a vital audience for reporting on sustainability, They are primary audience for presentation of the reporting as contributes to an increase in employee retention and loyalty which in turn impacts postively the workforce as a whole which ultimately leads to better performances.
+Employees are a vital audience for reporting on sustainability.
+They are the primary audience for the presentation of the reporting as it contributes to an increase in employee retention and loyalty.
+This, in turn, positively impacts the workforce as a whole, which ultimately leads to better performances.

 Improved access to capital